Shobal Vail Clevenger Jr.: Biography

-Shobal Vail Clevenger Jr. was born in Florence, Italy on 24 March 1843, the son of sculptor Shobal Vail Clevenger, who died the year he was born.
-He received his early education in the Jesuit college of New Orleans, and later graduated from the Chicago Medical College.
-In 1860 he filled a clerkship in a St. Louis bank, which he resigned to visit New Mexico, crossing the plains for this purpose.
-Returning soon after the beginning of the American Civil War, he enlisted in the U. S. Army, and served in the engineer corps, attaining the rank of first lieutenant.
-Subsequently, he was engaged in surveying in Montana and Dakota, and filled the office of U. S. deputy surveyor.
-Later he built the first telegraph line through Dakota, and for a time was chief engineer of the Dakota Southern Railroad.
+Shobal Vail Clevenger Jr. was born in Florence, Italy, on 24 March 1843, the son of sculptor Shobal Vail Clevenger, who died the year he was born.
+He received his early education at the College of the Immaculate Conception (now Jesuit High School) in New Orleans, and later graduated from the Chicago Medical College.
+In 1860, he filled a clerkship in a St. Louis bank, which he resigned to visit New Mexico, crossing the plains for this purpose.
+Returning soon after the beginning of the American Civil War, he enlisted in the U.S. Army, and served in the engineer corps, attaining the rank of first lieutenant.
+Subsequently, he was engaged in surveying in Montana and Dakota, and filled the office of U.S. deputy surveyor.
+Later, he built the first telegraph line through Dakota, and for a time was chief engineer of the Dakota Southern Railroad.

-In 1873 he began the study of medicine under army surgeons in Fort Sully, while holding the appointment of civilian meteorologist in the U.S. Signal Service.
-He settled in Chicago in 1879, and after studying medicine became a specialist in nervous and mental diseases.
-For some years he was pathologist to the Chicago County Insane Asylum, and he was consulting physician in his specialties to the Michael Reese Hospital and to the Alexian Brothers' Hospital.
+In 1873, he began the study of medicine under army surgeons in Fort Sully, while holding the appointment of civilian meteorologist in the U.S. Signal Service.
+He settled in Chicago in 1879, and after studying medicine, became a specialist in nervous and mental diseases.
+For some years, he was a pathologist at the Chicago County Insane Asylum, and he was a consulting physician in his specialties at Michael Reese Hospital and the Alexian Brothers' Hospital.
 He also held the professorship of anatomy in the Art Institute of Chicago.

 Clevenger was a member of many scientific organizations, such as the American Neurological Association, the American Microscopical Society, the American Anthropometric Society, the American Electrical Society, and the Society of American Anatomists.

-He died on 24 March 1920, and was buried in Graceland Cemetery in Chicago.
+He died on 24 March 1920 and was buried in Graceland Cemetery in Chicago.

 A collection of his papers are held at the National Library of Medicine.